Partnering with NDCF

 - A group of residents in Anamoose, ND was concerned about the perpetual lack of funding for local organizations and projects.
-They created an endowment fund for their community through NDCF in 2008, do an annual fundraiser every year (a Corn Feed for the community), and the Anamoose Area Community Foundation now has assets of over $197,000 and gave out over $7,000 in grants in 2014 to area projects.
+They created an endowment fund for their community through NDCF in 2008, do an annual fundraiser every year, and the Anamoose Area Community Foundation now has assets of over $232,000 and has awarded over $50,000 in grants to projects and programs in their area!

 - The Grenora Public School District created the Grenora Public School Foundation in March of 2012 to supplement the funding of projects that will improve students' learning and life experiences.
 The fund provides a way for supporters of the schools sytem, including current residents and alumni, to receive a tax deduction for their donation.
 The foundation has provided funding for teacher housing (in short supply as a result of the oil boom in western North Dakota), supplies for their teachers, and a new playground.

 - Members of the Mandan Presbyterian Church wanted to provide more long-term support to their church, so they created the Mandan Presbyterian Church Endowment Fund.
 Individuals that give at least $5,000 to the fund and businesses that give any amount receive the 40% State Tax credit, a tax deduction for their gift, and the satisfaction of knowing they will be providing funding for future church activities and projects long after they are gone.